SharePoint/sp-dev-docs/docs/declarative-customization/site-design-powershell.md

 |--------------|--------------|
 | [-Identity]  | The ID of the site design to remove. |

-Here's an example that shows how to remove a site design.
+The following example shows how to remove a site design.

 ```powershell